haor1/haor1/README.md

 - 👋 Hi, I’m @haor1
 - 👀 I’m interested in programming and I am currently searching for new professional opportunities.
 - 🌱 I’m currently learning how to make more meaningful contributions to OSS.
-- 💞️ I’m looking to collaborate on projects that use Ruby, SQL, and JavaScript.
+- 💞️ I’m looking to collaborate on projects that use Ruby, Python, SQL, and JavaScript.
 - 📫 You can reach me at hotero001 at icloud.com

 <!---